LilyTronics/lily_erp/docs/index.rst

 just accounting software.
 You can find a lot of cheap accounting software but most of them lack in ERP and PLM functionality (ERP: enterprise resource planning; PLM: product lifecycle management).

-The following modules are available:

-* Accounting (chart of accounts, journal, bank transactions)
-* Relations (customers, suppliers)
-* purchasing
-* Sales
-* Product management
-* Inventory management
-* User management
-* Administrative tools

-With the product management module you can define your products, who supplies your products, your bill of materials (hierachical), cost prices through the bill of materials, your sales price and sales margin target.
-Also you can manage the life time of the products and the replacements.

-With the inventory management module you can set stock levels for your products and materials.
-When a product is low on stock, purchase orders (drafts) can be created from the inventory module using the product bill of materials.

 This documentation will guide you through the setup and usage of the ERP system.

 Before we start, just a note: